rotki/rotki/docs/usage_guide.rst

 Adding missing prices
 **********************

 Sometimes rotki might be unable to retrieve prices for some assets.
-In order to always have the ability to show a price we provide two types of manual price additions: ``Latest prices`` and ``Historical prices``.
+In order to always have the ability to show a price we provide two types of manual price additions: :menuselection:`Manual Prices > Latest Prices` and :menuselection:`Manual Prices > Historical Prices`.

 - Latest price: Will be the price displayed when we need to display the current price of an asset.
 - Historical price: The price used in a specific time in the past for an asset.